tfpauly/privacy-proxy/draft-private-access-tokens.md

 policy, defined in terms of seconds and represented as a uint64.
 The ANON_CLIENT_ID that the Mediator derives is specific to a Policy Window, meaning that a CLIENT_ID will not map to the same ANON_CLIENT_ID after the Policy Window has elapsed.

+ISSUER_KEY:
+: The public key used when generating and verifying Private Access Tokens.

+ORIGIN_NAME:
+: The Origin name identifies the Redeemer that requests Private Access Tokens.

 ORIGIN_ID:
 : The Origin Identifier represents the service for which the Client is requesting a